-This year’s “Joker” is at its base, an origin story for the infamous clown prince of crown.
+This year’s Joker is at its base, a story of origin for the infamous clown prince of crown.
 There’s no Batman, no Robin, not even a hint towards a larger DC universe.
-For over two hours you’re just watching the downward spiral of a man, where his world is just crumbing to pieces right in front of you.
+For over two hours, audiences are just watching the downward spiral of a man whose world is just crumbing to pieces right in front of you.
 Weirdly enough, that’s probably what makes it one of the most entertaining movies of the year.

-Many people can’t help but compare Ledger and Phoenix but that comparison is more like comparing a sabertooth tiger and a leopard.
+Many people can’t help but compare Ledger and Phoenix, but that comparison is more like comparing a sabertooth tiger and a leopard.
 Even though the two are both cats, they’re still both very different creatures.
-These Jokers are so different as one focuses on how the man became the Joker and the other focusing on the Joker as an already established character.
-Both characters have their own twist due to the tones of their films, their interactions with other characters and the part to play in the plot of the movie.
+These Jokers are so different as one focuses on how the man became the Joker and the other focuses on the Joker as an already established character.
+Both characters have their own twists due to the tones of their films, their interactions with other characters and the part to play in the plot of the movie.

-The movie is truly isn’t own when it’s juxtaposed to other comic book movies.
-For almost an hour of the film, nothing is really happening, unlike in an Avengers film their would have been three or four set action pieces.
-But what it “lacks” in explosive, dynamic action it makes up for in character development, a tight story and a consistent tone that perfectly matches the the film.
+The movie truly is its own when it’s juxtaposed to other comic book movies.
+For almost an hour of the film, nothing is really happening, unlike in an Avengers film, there would have been three or four set action pieces.
+But what it “lacks” in explosive, dynamic action, it makes up for in character development, a tight story and a consistent tone that perfectly matches the film.
 There’s a lot of comic book movies that can’t hit one of those marks, let alone all three.
-While yes it’s slow in the beginning, it’s like that because it’s building up to a very climactic ending.
-Don’t get it twisted either, people get killed and they’re are very creepy moment; it’s just not all in your face about it like most comic book films.
+While yes, it’s slow in the beginning, it’s like that because it’s building up to a very climactic ending.
+Don’t get it twisted either, people get killed and they’re are very creepy moments; it’s just not all in your face about it like most comic book films.

-Just like Robert Downey Jr. embodied the role of Iron Man, Joaquin Phoenix does the same with his take on the Joker.
-His portrayal shares very few similarities with the Joker in the comics but it’s still and interesting take of the character.
-Phoenix’s portal is this movie, as he’s center stage, we follow the movie through his perspective and while we may not agree with what he does or how he sees things, the audience would understand how he reached those conclusions.
+Just like Robert Downey Jr. embodied the role of Iron Man, Phoenix does the same with his take on the Joker.
+His portrayal shares very few similarities with the Joker in the comics but it’s still an interesting take of the character.
+Phoenix’s portal is this movie.
+As he’s center stage, we follow the movie through his perspective and while we may not agree with what he does or how he sees things, the audience would understand how he reached those conclusions.